Let’s take a look at a fundamental and very important investment principle: the risk-return tradeoff.

 The higher the percentage of equities in a portfolio, the higher the returns and risk.
 In the past an investor could moderate risk while still earning good returns by adding bonds and/or Treasury Bills (very short term debt instruments) to arrive at their risk-return tradeoff sweet spot.

-By going with 100% stocks rather than a 60-40 stock/bond split, an investor earned an additional 2% per year of return but exposed themselves to an additional loss of 20% in the severe bear market of 1973-74.
-This would be ok if the investor continued to hold 100% in stocks during the recovery.
+By going with 90-10 stocks/bonds versus the 50-50 stock/bond split, an investor earned an additional 1.7% annual return but exposed themselves to an additional decline of 16.5% in a severe bear market.
+This would be fine if the investor continued to hold 90% in stocks during the recovery.
 Unfortunately, most investors tend to sell during a bear market and miss the recovery, negating the benefits of long-term stock appreciation.
 This argues for only the most hearty investors holding that great an allocation to stocks.
 Those who don’t have the ability, need and willingness to take risk would be advised to adopt a more moderate equity allocation.
 This is discussed more fully in Designing Your Portfolio.

 Modern portfolio theory created the concept of the “Efficient Frontier” which is the line where return is the highest for a given level of risk, as measured by the standard deviation of returns.
 This is depicted to the right.